ChadGichuki/opinion-polls-frontend/README.md

 The app is hosted on gh-pages and can be viewed [here.](https://ChadGichuki.github.io/opinion-polls-frontend)

+The backend hosted on heroku can also be found [here.](https://dry-forest-65259.herokuapp.com/)

 When the app is running you should expect to see a home page like this:

 <img src="homepage.png" height="500">